kawansoft/aceql-http-client-jdbc-driver/README.md

 The AceQL Java Client SDK allows users to wrap the [AceQL HTTP APIs](https://github.com/kawansoft/aceql-http/blob/master/aceql-http-1.0-user-guide-api.md) and eliminate the tedious work of handling communication errors and parsing JSON results.

-Android and Java Desktop application developers can access remote SQL databases and/or SQ Ldatabases in the cloud, simply by including standard JDBC calls in their code,just like they would for a local database.
+Android and Java Desktop application developers can access remote SQL databases and/or SQL databases in the cloud, simply by including standard JDBC calls in their code, just like they would for a local database.

 The AceQL Server operation is described in [AceQL HTTP Server Installation and Configuration Guide](https://github.com/kawansoft/aceql-http/blob/master/aceql-http-1.0-user-guide-server.md), whose content is sometimes referred in this User Guide.